compuphase/pawn/readme.txt

 machine.

-Through the evolution of the Pawn toolkit, this README had steadily been growing, as more and more compilers were tested and more components were added.
+Through the evolution of the Pawn toolkit, this README had steadily been growing, as more and more components were added and the project was ported to diverse environments.
+Detailed instructions how to port, build and/or embed Pawn can be found in a separate document entitled "The Pawn booklet:
-More recently, the compiling instructions were moved to a separate document entitled "The Pawn booklet: Implementor's Guide".
+Implementer's Guide".
 To get the Pawn toolkit working on your system, please (also) consult that document.
 To learn about the Pawn language, read the document "The Pawn booklet: The Language".
 If you installed Pawn via the Setup utility (for Microsoft Windows) or the autopackage (for Linux), you probably have these documents already.
 Otherwise, you can obtain both these documents from the web page devoted to Pawn:
         http://www.compuphase.com/pawn/

 Below is a list of topics that this README covers, in this order: